cloudfoundry-samples/pong_matcher_grails/README.md

 mysql -u root
 ```

-Create a database user in the MySQL REPL you just opened:
+Create a database user and table in the MySQL REPL you just opened:

 ```sql
 CREATE USER 'grailspong'@'localhost' IDENTIFIED BY 'grailspong';